subspace/subnomicon/docs/network/network_protocols.md

     - Node
     - Peer
 last_update:
-  date: 05/01/2024
+  date: 05/02/2024
   author: Saeid Yazdinejad
 ---

-Autonomys Network stack is based on libp2p and implements Subspace-specific protocols like piece and archived segment header retrieval.
+Autonomys networking stack is based on libp2p and implements Subspace-specific protocols like piece and archived segment header retrieval.
 The networking layers handle a variety of essential tasks:

 ## Transaction Propagation